Mary Ann Shadd Cary, Abolitionist, Publisher & Attorney

 Mary Ann Shadd Cary

-Mary Ann Shadd Cary (October 9, 1823 – June 5, 1893) was best known for launching the abolitionist newspaper, The Provincial Freeman, in Windsor, Ontario.
-She had the distinction of being the first woman publisher of any race or background in Canada, and the first Black woman publisher in all of North America.
+Launching The Provincial Freeman, an abolitionist newspaper, in Windsor, Ontario, gave Mary Ann Shadd Cary (1823 – 1893) the distinction of being the first woman publisher of any race or background in Canada, and the first Black woman publisher in all of North America.

 The Shadd family’s journey

 The oldest of thirteen siblings, Mary Ann, was inspired by her parents, A.D. and Harriet Shadd.
 Both parents were deeply involved in the cause of abolition, and her father wrote for the abolitionist newspaper, The Liberator.
-The family’s home in Delaware was a stop on the Underground Railroad for escaped ensslaved people make their way to Northern states and Canada.
+The family’s home in Delaware was a stop on the Underground Railroad for freedom-seeking enslaved people making the perilous journey to the northern states or Canada.

-In 1840, the Shadds moved their thirteen children from Delaware, where they’d always lived, to Pennsylvania.
+In 1840, the Shadds moved their thirteen children from Delaware to Pennsylvania.
 Delaware, a free state, made it illegal to educate African-American children, so there was no question of staying — education and abolition were the family’s guiding forces.

-In Pennsylvania, Mary Ann attended one of the state’s many Quaker schools, and after training to be a teacher, opened a school for African-American children.
+In Pennsylvania, Mary Ann attended one of the state’s many Quaker schools.
+After training to be a teacher, she opened a school for African American children.
 Another jolt came when Congress passed the Fugitive Slave Act in 1850.
-Now, not only were freedom-seeking enslaved people in greater peril than ever, but free Black people in the northern states could also be captured and forced into bondage.
+Now, not only were people escaping slavery in greater peril than ever, but free Blacks in northern states could also be captured and forced into bondage.

 . . . . . . . . . .